Common tasks with KQL for Microsoft Sentinel

 Note

-The default direction for sorts is descending, so technically you only have to specify if you want to sort in ascending order.
+The default direction for sorts is descending, so technically you only need to specify if you want to sort in ascending order.
 However, specifying the sort direction in any case makes your query more readable.

 SigninLogs